alansberman/tweet_analyser/README.md

 If tweet is found, it is deleted from Tweets.

 For fun, one can also navigate to ```http://localhost:5000/``` and submit a tweet.
 The sentiment of the tweet is then displayed.
+Note: Tweets submitted this way are not added to the Tweets database.